awsdocs/amazon-sagemaker-developer-guide/doc_source/rstudio-configure-connect.md

  **CLI**

- You can set a default RStudio Connect URL when you create your Amazon SageMaker Domain\.
+ You can set a default RStudio Connect URL when you create your Domain\.
 The only way to update your RStudio Connect URL from the AWS CLI is to delete your Domain and create a new one with the updated RStudio Connect URL\.